documentationfor yFiles for HTML 3.0.0.1

 Predefined and easy-to-apply animations like blinking or pulsing of graph elementsCustomizable animations added in CSS and JavaScript

 From the comparison above, it follows that SVG rendering is the better choice for detailed representations or applications that require precise user interaction.
-WebGL rendering is more suitable for larger graphs (from 1000 nodes upwards, often only for substantially larger graphs), when performance is more important than detailed representations.
+WebGL rendering is more suitable for larger graphs (from 1,000 nodes upwards, often only for substantially larger graphs), when performance is more important than detailed representations.

-• only the predefined styles are available, custom styles cannot be defined
+• Only the predefined styles are available; custom styles cannot be defined.

-• some interactions appear to be rough.
-For example, when a node is resized the positions of its labels and decorations are only updated at the end of the gesture
+• Some interactions appear to be rough.
+For example, when a node is resized, the positions of its labels and decorations are updated only at the end of the gesture.

-• snapping is not supported
+• Snapping is not supported.

-• changing the z-order of the graph elements is partially supported
+• Changing the z-order of the graph elements is partially supported.

 Enabling WebGL Rendering

-Enabling WebGL2 rendering
+Enabling WebGL rendering

-graphComponent.graphModelManager = new WebGL2GraphModelManager()
+graphComponent.graphModelManager = new WebGLGraphModelManager()

-graphComponent.selectionIndicatorManager = new WebGL2SelectionIndicatorManager()
+graphComponent.selectionIndicatorManager = new WebGLSelectionIndicatorManager()

-WebGL2 Styles
+WebGL Styles

 Node Styles